 |10.
 Perform a rotation from the back to the front to gain an upright position|

-Don't forget a child who can complete all of these outcomes is eligible for a Kellogg's ASA National Plan Award for Stage 2.
-You can also encourage them through the stage with a Kellogg's ASA Rainbow Distance Award 5m and the Water Skills Award Grade 1.
+Don't forget a child who can complete all of these outcomes is eligible for an ASA National Plan Award for Stage 2.
+You can also encourage them through the stage with an ASA Rainbow Distance Award 5m and the Water Skills Award Grade 1.

 So let's make Stage 2 fun with a little game of "Dinner on a plate".

 Place a small floating toy on each player’s float.
 Players travel with the feet off the floor, kicking and holding the float very still so the toy does not fall off.
 Repeat until chosen number of toys has been carried or turn the game into a relay.

 "Dinner on a plate" helps your pupils to develop kicking and buoyancy among other skills and is a great way to get them to travel on their front for five metres.

 More details on the FUNdamental Movement Skills of this game, along with teaching tips on equipment, rules and safety and ways to make the game easier or harder can be found in the ASA Learn to Swim Framework Games Pack.

 Tips for Stage 2

 Many parents may not like to see their child playing games in your lessons so if you can take the time to explain children are more likely to learn in a fun environment.
 Many schools use games in the classroom and it is no different in swimming.
 Educate parents that your games have a teaching purpose and help the swimmers develop specific skills.
 As long as parents can see progress they are usually pleased so your challenge is to make the lessons fun for the children but ensure parents can see progress.